cchdo/cruise_report_2022_p02w/bottle_salt.rst

 Narrative
 ---------
-Due to ambient electrical noise, the 8400A Autosal was used over the 8400B Autosal.
+3955 salinity samples were taken during |CRS|, including 22 samples from test cast 00102.
-3955 salinity samples were taken during the cruise, including 22 samples from test cast 00102.
+Due to ambient electrical noise, the 8400A Autosal was used over the 8400B Autosal for all samples and practice.
 8 samples were used for practice prior to arrival at the test station and are not reported.
-One sample bottle (#2) was broken and replacd during sampling, but the cast was not recorded.
+One sample bottle (#2) was broken and replaced during sampling, but the cast number was not recorded.
 One sample bottle (#34) was broken and replaced during sampling of cast 05701.

 ..
 [UNESCO1981] UNESCO 1981.
 Background papers and supporting data on the Practical Salinity Scale, 1978.
 UNESCO Technical Papers in Marine Science, No. 37 144.